opendnssec/odslab/hsm-testing.md

 # HSM Testing and Benchmarking

 It is always good to verify the functionality of the HSM before starting to sign your zone.
 There are some tools available with OpenDNSSEC which will verify the interoperability.

 1. OpenDNSSEC cannot access your tokens, which you will see with this command.

         > sudo ods-hsmutil info

 2. You need to configure your tokens in OpenDNSSEC.
 The repository name is what OpenDNSSEC uses to identify the tokens internally.
 Note that the repository name is not the same as the HSM token label.
-Don’t forget to replace XXXX with the User PIN set used when initializing the token and be sure the indicated Module is correct.
+Don't forget to replace XXXX with the User PIN set used when initializing the token and be sure the indicated Module is correct.

         > sudo vim /etc/opendnssec/conf.xml